oceanprotocol/docs/building-with-ocean/compute-to-data/user-defined-parameters.md

 ### Starting compute job with custom parameters

-After the publishing, assume that a buyer wants to run the with certain parameters algorithm on selected dataset.
+In this example, the buyer wants to run the algorithm with certain parameters on a selected dataset.
 The code snippet below shows how the buyer can start the compute job with custom parameter values.
-Searching dataset, allowing algorithm to run the dataset, buying datatokens, setting up ocean.py/ocean.js is out of scope of this tutorial.
+Searching the dataset, allowing the algorithm to run on the dataset, buying datatokens, setting up ocean.py/ocean.js is out of scope of this tutorial.

 For configuring ocean.py/ocean.js, please refer this [guide](../using-ocean-libraries/configuration.md).
 Copy the below code snippet to a file locally after completing required configurations and execute the script.